-What’s the difference between a chemical sunscreen and physical sunscreen?
+What’s the difference between a chemical and physical sunscreen?

 Each of these protects your skin differently and contains different active ingredients.
 Here’s a summary of the basic differences:

 A chemical sunscreen: Protects you by absorbing the sun’s rays.
-May contain one or more of many possible active ingredients, including oxybenzone or avobenzene.
+It may contain one or more of many possible active ingredients, including oxybenzone or avobenzone.

-A physical sunscreen: Protects you by deflecting the sun’s rays.
-Contains the active ingredients titanium dioxide and/or zinc oxide.
+A physical (mineral) sunscreen: Protects you by deflecting the sun’s rays, and sometimes, also absorbing them.
+The active ingredients in physical sunscreen are titanium dioxide and/or zinc oxide.

 Some sunscreens use both types of active ingredients, so they contain one or more active ingredient found in physical sunscreen and chemical sunscreen.